 These tips were written to help those working with a document to which the MSCD first-line-indent enumeration scheme was applied using the Numbering Assistant.
 That scheme is more complicated to automate than the hanging-indent enumeration scheme.

-To apply the MSCD enumeration scheme to contracts, Ken Adams uses the Numbering Assistant, Payne Group’s enumeration software.
+To apply one of the MSCD enumeration schemes to contracts, Ken Adams uses the Numbering Assistant, Payne Group’s enumeration software.
 You can go here for tips on using the Numbering Assistant to apply the MSCD enumeration scheme.

 The best way to revise a document formatted using the Numbering Assistant would be to have the Numbering Assistant installed on your computer.
-Formatting new language—for example, adding the enumeration (a) used to designate the first subsection in any section—would be a simple matter.
+Formatting new language—for example, adding the enumeration (a) used to designate the first subsection in any section in a document formatted using the MSCD first-line-indent scheme—would be a simple matter.

 Those who don’t have the Numbering Assistant might welcome guidance to working with documents formatted using the Numbering Assistant.
 That’s what this page offers.

-Unlike a document with basic formatting, one with Numbering Assistant formatting will contain after every section heading a Word “style separator”—a paragraph mark that allows you to include two Word styles in a single paragraph.
-Normally the style separator is red, but in the output document created when you use my showcase confidentiality-agreement template (here), it’s the same color as the rest of the text.
+Unlike a document with basic formatting, one to which the MSCD first-line-indent scheme has been applied with Numbering Assistant will contain after every section heading a Word “style separator”—a paragraph mark that allows you to include two Word styles in a single paragraph.
+The style separator is red.
 It looks like a regular paragraph mark, but it behaves differently.